gvwilson/thirdbit/fiction/santas/index.md

 as Santa Greenwood hefted his ax.

 "I'm bein' careful!"
-Santa Greenwood said, and then three things happened more or less simultaneously:<sup>Whether or not things happen at the same time depends in part on who you are.
+Santa Greenwood said, and then three things happened more or less simultaneously:<span class="sidenote">Whether or not things happen at the same time depends in part on who you are.
 If you're a helium atom,
 for example,
-you can expect to exist for billions of years, so "at the same time" includes pretty much all of human civilization so far.</sup>
+you can expect to exist for billions of years, so "at the same time" includes pretty much all of human civilization so far.</span>

 1. A second, larger gray fin appeared in the water beside them;